sharathunni/haxorhead-blog/_posts/2019-10-15-VulnHub-Walkthrough-SafeHarbor-1.md

 ![mysql_connect](assets/Vulnhub-walkthrough-safeharbor1/Vulnhub-walkthrough-safeharbor1_2.gif)

 I spent quite a lot of time reading the chisel manual page and when I checked the open issues for the project "reverse proxy" is a feature request.
-But unfortunately, the chisel client does not support socks5 server (I mean, makes sense it's a client?)
+Unfortunately, the chisel client does not support socks5 server (I mean, makes sense it's a client right?)

 What we did earlier was reverse connect the docker container to our attacker machine and tunnel traffic for a specific port.
 For us to expand our attack surface and laterally move I would need a socks proxy or something similiar.